MDrunin/gentooConfig/readme.md

 TODO:

-Comments in scripts.
+Comments in scripts

-Manual config for /etc/fstab in case if user did their own fdisk.
+Manual config for /etc/fstab in case if user did their own fdisk

-Support for GPT setup (at this time only DOS supported).
+Support for GPT setup (at this time only DOS supported)

+Manual CFLAGS configuration